Software QA and Testing Frequently-Asked-Questions, Part 1

 - mutation testing - a method for determining if a set of test data or test cases is useful, by deliberately introducing various code changes ('bugs') and retesting with the original test data/cases to determine if the 'bugs' are detected.
 Proper implementation requires large computational resources.

-- poor requirements - if requirements are unclear, incomplete, too general, and not testable, there may be problems.
+- poor requirements or user stories - if these are unclear, incomplete, too general, or not testable, there may be problems.

 - unrealistic schedule - if too much work is crammed in too little time, problems are inevitable.

-- inadequate testing - no one will know whether or not the software is any good until customers complain or systems crash.
+- inadequate testing - no one may know whether or not the software is any good until customers complain or systems crash.

-- miscommunication - if developers don't know what's needed or customer's have erroneous expectations, problems can be expected.
+- miscommunication - if developers don't know what's needed or stakeholders have erroneous expectations, problems can be expected.

-In agile projects, problems often occur when the project diverges from agile principles (such as forgetting that 'Business people and developers must work together daily throughout the project.' - see the Manifesto for Agile Software Development.)
+In agile projects, problems often occur when the project diverges from agile principles (such as forgetting that 'Business people and developers must work together daily throughout the project.' or 'The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.' - see the Manifesto for Agile Software Development.)

 (See the Softwareqatest.com Bookstore section's 'Software QA', 'Software Engineering', and 'Project Management' categories for useful books with more information.)

-- solid requirements - clear, complete, detailed, cohesive, attainable, testable requirements that are agreed to by all players.
-In 'agile'-type environments, continuous close coordination with customers/end-users is necessary to ensure that changing/emerging requirements are understood.
+- solid requirements/user stories - clear, complete, appropriately detailed, cohesive, attainable, testable specifications that are agreed to by all players.
+In 'agile'-type environments, continuous close coordination with product owners or their representatives is necessary to ensure that changing/emerging requirements are understood.

-- realistic schedules - allow adequate time for planning, design, testing, bug fixing, re-testing, changes, and documentation; personnel should be able to complete the project without burning out.
+- realistic schedules - allow adequate time for planning, design, testing, bug fixing, re-testing, changes, and documentation; personnel should be able to complete the project without burning out, and be ableto work at a sustainable pace.

 - adequate testing - start testing early on, re-test after fixes or changes, plan for adequate time for testing and bug-fixing.
-'Early' testing could include static code analysis/testing, test-first development, unit testing by developers, built-in testing and diagnostic capabilities, automated post-build testing, etc.
+'Early' testing could include static code analysis/testing, test-first development, unit testing by developers, built-in testing and diagnostic capabilities, etc. Automated testing can contribute significantly if effectively designed and implemented as part of an overall testing strategy.

 - stick to initial requirements where feasible - be prepared to defend against excessive changes and additions once development has begun, and be prepared to explain consequences.
 If changes are necessary, they should be adequately reflected in related schedule changes.
 If possible, work closely with customers/end-users to manage expectations.
-In 'agile'-type environments, initial requirements may be expected to change significantly, requiring that true agile processes be in place and followed.
+In agile environments, requirements may change often, requiring that true agile processes be in place and followed.

-- communication - require walkthroughs and inspections when appropriate; make extensive use of group communication tools - groupware, wiki's, bug-tracking tools and change management tools, intranet capabilities, etc.; ensure that information/documentation is available and up-to-date - preferably electronic, not paper; promote teamwork and cooperation; use prototypes and/or continuous communication with end-users if possible to clarify expectations.
+- communication - require walkthroughs/inspections/reviews when appropriate; make extensive use of group communication tools - groupware, wiki's, bug-tracking tools, change management tools, audio/video conferencing, etc.; ensure that information/documentation/user stories are available, up-to-date, and appopriately detailed; promote teamwork and cooperation; use prototypes, frequent deliveries, and/or continuous communication with end-users if possible to clarify expectations.
+In effective agile environments most of these should be taking place.

 What is software 'quality'?